sysfce2/godot-docs/classes/class_packedbytearray.rst

 |void| **encode_double**\ (\ byte_offset\: :ref:`int<class_int>`, value\: :ref:`float<class_float>`\ )

-Encodes a 64-bit floating point number as bytes at the index of ``byte_offset`` bytes.
+Encodes a 64-bit floating-point number as bytes at the index of ``byte_offset`` bytes.
 The array must have at least 8 bytes of allocated space, starting at the offset.

 .. rst-class:: classref-item-separator